 How does the performance of different products compare?
 Is the disparity simply due to demand, or is it also a reflection of other factors, such as marketing?

 How does the school's average performance line up with its targets?

 What should be the vision for the next several intakes?

-In other words, this report aims to support you determine the connection between recruitment and marketing efforts and outcome by presenting you the required data in a concise and user-friendly format, which you can then use for benchmarking.
+All in all, the Product Performance Report aims to assist you in determining the correlation between recruitment/marketing efforts and outcomes by presenting you with the required data in a concise and user-friendly format, which you can then use for benchmarking.